-By integrating ZenKey with your applications, you can offer a safe and secure environment for users of your applications.
-However, in order for users to benefit from ZenKey's unique security features, they must first enroll by creating a ZenKey account.
-Since this process only takes a few minutes, below are a few tips for how to enroll and manage users in your application.
+By integrating ZenKey with your applications, you offer a safe and secure environment for users of your applications.
+However, in order for users to benefit from ZenKey's unique security features, they must first create a ZenKey account.
+Below are tips to enroll and manage users in your application.

-Once a customer has created a ZenKey account, he or she must now add your application as a Service in ZenKey.
+Once a customer creates a ZenKey account, he or she must now add your application as a service in ZenKey.

-With your application added as a Service in ZenKey, a user may now enroll in your application using the "Sign in with ZenKey" button.
-At this step, ZenKey will ask for the user's permission to allow their carrier to share certain ZenKey profile information (e.g. name, email, phone) with you.
-Such profile information is defined by assigning different "scopes", or user attributes, when you integrate the ZenKey SDK (see Section 3.1: Types of Scopes).
-However, keep in mind that despite whichever scopes you choose, all users can edit, in the ZenKey app, which scopes they wish to share prior to giving consent.
+With your application added as a service in ZenKey, users may now enroll into your application using the "Sign in with ZenKey" button.
+At this step, ZenKey asks for the user's permission to allow their carrier to share ZenKey profile information (e.g. name, email, phone) with you.
+This information is defined by assigning different scopes, or user attributes when you integrate the ZenKey SDK (see Section 3.1: Types of Scopes).
+However, keep in mind that despite whichever scopes you choose, all users can edit in the ZenKey app which scopes they wish to share prior to giving consent.

-You may ask the user for a second factor of authentication (2FA), such as a PIN or Biometric (if enabled).
-Once 2FA has been provided, the user may then agree, or provide consent, to share information before the ZenKey SDK provides authorization data to your app and issues the authorization request to the carrier.
+You may ask the user for a second factor of authentication (2FA), such as a PIN or biometric (if enabled).
+Once providing 2FA, the user may then agree or provide consent to share information before the ZenKey SDK provides authorization data to your app and issues the authorization request to the carrier.

-With the user’s consent and an authorization code from the carrier, your server will request an access token from the carrier.
-This access token will return a unique identifier, scoped to the user, along with other user information.
+With the user’s consent and an authorization code from the carrier, your server requests an access token from the carrier.
+This access token returns a unique identifier scoped to the user along with other user information.
 As a result, be sure that your backend is properly configured to provide access and refresh tokens.

 Updated 11 months ago